Lombiq/NodeJs-Extensions/Readme.md

 ### Simplified configuration

-If the files to be linted are located in the _./Assets/Scripts_ and _./Assets/Styles_ subdirectories, then you can use the simplified comma-separated format:
+If the CSS files to be linted are located in the _./wwwroot/css_ directory and the JS files are in the _./wwwroot/js_ (while the _./Assets/Scripts_ directory must not exist), then you can use the simplified comma-separated format:

 ```yml
   lint: